Give for Texans – Lincoln’s Story

 “His diagnosis was unexpected,” Ashley said.
 “Due to the size of a mass in the right side of his chest, we knew it was aggressive.”

 The family took an assertive approach in helping Lincoln begin his fight against cancer.
-After being admitted to Cook Children’s Medical Center in Fort Worth, Lincoln immediately needed platelets as part of his treatment.
+After being admitted to a children’s hospital in Fort Worth, Lincoln immediately needed platelets as part of his treatment.
 The disease causes patients to have low platelet counts, which can lead to issues with blood clotting and bleeding disorders.

-“As Lincoln and all the warrior kids at Cook Children’s continue chemotherapy, they desperately rely on platelet donations,” Ashley said.
+“As Lincoln and all the warrior kids continue chemotherapy, they desperately rely on platelet donations,” Ashley said.

 In his mother’s own words, this is Lincoln’s story: